Photographing in medium format for a fraction of the price

 Details

-Shooting with a Sigma sd Quattro means giving up a lot of things: capricious AF (although in progress), slow to start, unsuitable viewfinder for those aiming with the left eye, bulkiness of the body, no video, etc. Yet … the magic operates.
+Shooting with a Sigma sd Quattro means giving up a lot of things: temperamental AF (although improving), slow to start, viewfinder unsuitable for left-eye shooters, bulky body, no video, etc. Yet… the magic happens.

-Between the almost perfect ergonomics, the reassuring handling, the flawless construction and, above all, the incomparable rendering of images, photographing with the Sigma sd Quattro is a bit like photographing in medium format.
+Between the almost perfect ergonomics, the reassuring handling, the flawless construction and, above all, the incomparable image quality, photographing with the Sigma sd Quattro is a bit like shooting in medium format.
 A crush camera that requires self-discipline and a lot of passion, but it will repay you in spades.

 Image Sensor